+Objective 1: Prohibit the creation or development of additional manufacturing, commercial, business and industrial sites.

-- Allow light industrial uses in designated areas when appropriate.
-Objective 1: - Objective 2: Limit the amount of undeveloped land zoned for industrial or manufacturing uses in the Town. - Objective 3: Locate industrial areas so they are visually and functionally compatible with surrounding land uses. - Restrict business development to the "service areas" where public sewer Objective 4: and water are available. - Encourage industrial uses to locate in nearby cities or villages before Objective 5: rezoning more land in the Town for industrial or manufacturing purposes.
+Objective 2: Restrict business development to the "service areas" where public sewer and water are available.

+Objective 3: Encourage industrial uses to locate in nearby cities or villages before rezoning more land in the Town for industrial or manufacturing purposes.

-Goal 7: Promote a unified approach involving the town, city/village, county, state and private entities for economic development of the area.
+Goal 7: Promote a unified approach involving the town, city/village, county, state, and private entities for economic development of the area.

-- Objective 1: Participate in Columbia County, city/village and state economic development activities. - Encourage the expansion of commercial and industrial uses where Objective 2: municipal services are available. - Communicate with adjoining municipalities in the planning, siting, and Objective 3: appearance of commercial and industrial development proposed along shared borders.
+Objective 1: Participate in Columbia County, city/village, and state economic development activities.

+Objective 2: Encourage the expansion of commercial and industrial uses where municipal services are available.

+Objective 3: Communicate with adjoining municipalities in the planning, siting, and appearance of commercial and industrial development proposed along shared borders